heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 > That means that organizations need to put into place governing principles that maximize the good things that happen and minimize the bad.

 ##

- > Digital will never be “simple.”
-The very nature of the digital beast implies complexity—complexity in delivery and complexity in the teams that innovate, develop, and manage digital functionality.

-##